La Marzocco GS3 Review: Should You Get the AV or the MP?

 Milk Frothing – 4.5/5

 The milk frothing on the GS 3 is fantastic.
-The large boiler generates a ton of steam pressure, rivaling the Linea commercial espresso machine.
+The large boiler generates a ton of steam pressure, rivalling the Linea commercial espresso machine.
 If you don’t have a professional barista background, it will take some practice to work quickly and smoothly enough.
 But it’s worth the effort; the silky microfoam is stunning.

 New to the latest model is the Performance Touch steam wand, which combines the comfort and safety of a no-burn wand with a pro wand’s performance.
 Older no-burn wands had a Teflon insert, but now double-wall steel is used to keep your steam hotter and drier.